1986 Indianapolis 500: Television

-On August 19, 1985, after years of being shown tape delayed, ABC Sports signed an initial three-year deal to cover the Indianapolis 500 live flag-to-flag starting in 1986.
+On August 19, 1985, after 15 years of being shown tape delayed, ABC Sports signed an initial three-year deal to cover the Indianapolis 500 live flag-to-flag starting in 1986.
 Longtime anchor Jim McKay was moved to the host position, and play-by-play would be handled by Jim Lampley and Sam Posey.

-The Daytona 500 had been shown live flag-to-flag on CBS since 1979, and ABC officials had wanted to do the same for Indianapolis for several years.
+The Daytona 500 had been shown live flag-to-flag on CBS since 1979, and NBC carried the Michigan 500 live beginning in 1981.
+ABC officials had wanted to do the same for Indianapolis for several years.
 ABC's landmark telecast was scheduled to feature 32 cameras, three RaceCams, and an hour-long live pre-race.

 Team and driver changes

 Defending Indy 500 winner Danny Sullivan returned to Penske Racing, however, the rest of the team saw a shake-up from the previous year.
-Rick Mears returned to full-time driving.
-After his serious crash at Sanair in 1984, Mears only drove a partial schedule (ovals only) in 1985.
-Al Unser, Sr., who drove full-time for Penske in 1985, and won the 1985 CART championship, dropped to part-time.
-Unser would race only the three 500 milers (Indy, Michigan, and Pocono), along with Phoenix and Tamiami.
-Unser was assigned the duty of being the first driver to roll out the brand new PC-15/Ilmor Chevy Indy V-8 265A.
+Rick Mears suffered a serious crash at Sanair in 1984.
+In 1985, Mears only drove a partial schedule (ovals only, including Indy).
+For the 1985 season, Al Unser Sr. drove full-time, as a substitute for Mears.
+Unser won the 1985 CART championship in dramatic fashion.
+At the final race of the season at Tamiami Park, Unser Sr. clinched the championship by 1 point over his son Al Unser Jr. For 1986, however, Unser Sr. dropped down to a part-time schedule only.
+Unser would race the three 500-mile races (Indy, Michigan, and Pocono), along with Phoenix and Tamiami.
+Unser was assigned the duty of rolling out the brand new PC-15/Ilmor-Chevy Indy V-8.

 Kevin Cogan moved over from the Kraco Team to Patrick Racing.
-Cogan joined Emerson Fittipaldi to make the team a two-car effort.
-Fittipaldi's new livery for 1986 featured a new sponsor to the sport, Marlboro, which would become a big part of the sport for over two decades.
+Cogan joined Emerson Fittipaldi to expand the team to a two-car effort.
+Fittipaldi's new livery for 1986 featured a sponsor returning to the sport after a lengthy absence.
+Marlboro, which had abruptly left the sport of Indy car racing in 1971, returned and would become a major part of the series for 25 years.

-Bobby Rahal won three of the last six races of 1985, and finished third in the points.
+Bobby Rahal won three of the last six races of 1985, and finished third in the points standings.
 Despite a heavy crash at Michigan in August, and a testing crash in the fall at Indy, Rahal was hot off the finish of the 1985 season, returning with Truesports, and a favorite entering the season.